 Much time is devoted to speculation as to exactly how Irish Oscar Wilde believed himself to be.
 Although he truly saw himself as a citizen of the world, and was careful to ingratiate himself with those who occupied the highest positions of power and influence in England, he was also the son of an Irish nationalist mother.

-On 17 March 1882, Wilde, aged twenty-six, participated in the St. Patrick’s Day celebrations that were organised in the city of St. Paul, Minnesota.
+On 17 March 1882, Wilde, aged twenty-seven, participated in the St. Patrick’s Day celebrations that were organised in the city of St. Paul, Minnesota.
 He was touring America at the time, lecturing to audiences the length and breadth of that emerging nation.
 A comprehensive account of the event, including his apparently impromptu remarks, was carried in the Saint Paul Globe the following day.
 This is Wilde at his most Irish – he was wise to give his audience what they wanted.
 Perhaps he was also sincere in his sentiments.

 On a rainy St. Patrick’s Day in 1882, in the city of St. Paul, Minnesota, Father John Shanley took to the stage at the Opera House and declared that he was: